How can you cost effectively isolate your browsers?

 There are a number of ways to accomplish browser isolation and a number of companies approaching the problem from different angles, all of them trying to achieve more or less the same goal.
 Some remote browser isolation solutions stream a remote browser to you over the internet, others let you connect to a remote browser hosted on a third party server and there are others which force you to install hypervisors onto your local machine, client wank solutions they are called.

-We were the first to develop the remote browser isolation model in collaboration with the National Nuclear Security Administration at Lawrence Livermore National Laboratory, except that we called it Safeweb and this was back in 2010 when the best technology we had to isolate remote browsers was VDI technology.
+We were the first to develop a commercial browser isolation model in collaboration with the National Nuclear Security Administration at Lawrence Livermore National Laboratory, except that we called it Safeweb and this was back in 2010 when the best technology we had to isolate remote browsers was desktop virtualization technology.

-Back then virtualization was the most effective way to isolate the internet facing activity of your everyday internet user and it was an absolute godsend at a time when persistent cyberattacks were rapidly becoming the norm.
-Instead of letting your users browse the internet on their local machines through a local browser, we simply gave them a remote browser on a virtual desktop and it was a wonderfully effective way of protecting large amounts of users.
+Back then virtualization was the most effective way to isolate the internet facing activity of an internet user and it was an absolute godsend at a time when cyberattacks were rapidly becoming the norm.
+Instead of letting your users browse the internet on their local machines through a local browser, we simply gave them a remote browser on a virtual desktop and it was a wonderfully effective way of protecting large amounts of users, if horrifically expensive at scale.

-Using virtualization to isolate remote browsing activity compute loads requires you to pay for a lot more server infrastructure than you really want to have to deal with for this risk load, it gets eye-wateringly expensive at scale.
-The way around this is not to install the hypervisor on the client as some previously failed at, because this breaks the core security through physical isolation model that we all love to hate.
+Using virtualization to isolate remote browsing activity compute loads requires you to pay for a lot more server infrastructure than you really want to have to deal with for this risk load, it gets incredibly expensive at scale, especially if you have embraced some kind of appliance, or SAN centralized model.
+The way around this is not to install the hypervisor on the client as some tried, because this breaks the underlying security through physical isolation model.

-If you really want to protect a huge amount of everyday internet users by providing them with remote browsers in a cost effective way, then container based platforms are the way forward in terms of the server infrastructure required to run them.
-I am quite proud of the fact that nobody else does what we do, in quite the way we do it, or that few fail to grasp the nuance around our work.
+If you really want to protect a huge amount of everyday internet users by providing them with remote browsers in a cost effective way, then containerization based architectures that leverage grid distributed infrastructures are the way forward and this is something we at tuCloud do incredibly well.
+I am quite proud of the fact that nobody else does what we do, in quite the way we do it, or that few fail to grasp the nuance around our work until they deploy solutions at scale.

-When it comes to isolating thousands of individual remote browsing compute workloads simultaneously, containerization is an infinitely more efficient way of dealing with these workloads than virtualization and we recognize that now, but its only recently that we have turned towards containerization as a way of handling browser isolation as a space.
+When it comes to isolating thousands of individual remote browsing compute workloads simultaneously, containerization is an infinitely more efficient way of dealing with these workloads than virtualization, but its only recently that we have turned towards containerization and most of our space is still stuck on virtualization.

-Malware, ransomware, advanced persistent threats and other kinds of cyber attack are are problem for everyone, not just large businesses and the government, but the browser isolation model is still too expensive for the many, something my co-founders and I set out to change with Safeweb.
-Browser isolation is quite clearly the future of cybersecurity, but only if it becomes cost effective enough to protect the many, a problem that we have finally solved.
+Malware, ransomware, advanced persistent threats and other kinds of cyber attack are are problem for everyone, not just large businesses and the government, but the browser isolation model is still too expensive for the many, something my co-founders and I set out to change with our Safeweb Engine platform.
+Browser isolation is quite clearly the future of cybersecurity, but this future will only happen if it becomes cost effective enough to protect the many.

 A Note From The Author: What’s that?
 You like the cut of my jib?
 Follow me on Twitter then!